nitzanav/amazon_athena_cli_and_http_api/README.md

 you wil need to google up how to install java and maven if you don't have it.

 ## How to contribute
-Whenever you want and how you want, everyone is welcomed.
+Whenever you want and however you want, everyone is welcomed.